pelias/documentation/installing.md

 The [pelias/geonames](https://github.com/pelias/geonames/#importing-data) importer contains code and instructions for downloading Geonames data automatically.
-Individual countries, or the entire planet (1.3GB) can be specified.
+Individual countries, or the entire planet (1.3GB compressed) can be specified.

 ### OpenAddresses
 The OpenAddresses project includes [numerous download options](https://results.openaddresses.io/), all of which are `.zip` downloads.
-The full dataset is several gigabytes, but there are numerous subdivision options.
+The full dataset is just over 3 gigabytes compressed, but there are numerous subdivision options.
 In any case, the `.zip` files simply need to be extracted to a directory of your choice, and Pelias can be configured to either import every `.csv` in that directory, or only selected files.

 ### OpenStreetMap